documentationfor yFiles for HTML 3.0.0.3

 Polygons

-The GeneralPathNodeStyle supports arbitrary polygons to create a visual representation of a node.
-Similar to the other shape-based styles, the GeneralPathNodeStyle supports a background fill and an outline stroke.
+The GeneralPathNodeStyle supports using arbitrary polygons to visually represent a node.
+Similar to other shape-based styles, the GeneralPathNodeStyle supports a background fill and an outline stroke.

 Different nodes with GeneralPathNodeStyle